GimmeKitties711/challenge_10-user_informed_logo_generator/README.md

 # Challenge 10

 ## Description
-When you create a project, the code might be good but you might also want a simple logo to go along with it.
-That way, you can have a project that has a unique image that makes your project unique.
-This application prompts the user for input about the text, text color, shape, and shape color that they would like to use for their logo and uses that information to create a Scalable Vector Graphics image that matches the user's choices.
+When you create a project, you might want to have a simple logo to go along with it to make your project unique.
+This application prompts the user for the logo text, text color, shape, and shape color that they would like to use for their logo.
+It then uses that information to create a Scalable Vector Graphics (SVG) image that reflects the user's choices.
 This project taught me how to write tests for functions contained in classes, render an SVG file, and use inheritance to transfer properties from a parent class to its child classes.

 ## Table of Contents
 - [Description](#description)